 The important point for me is that beauty isn’t just about some abstract objective quality of the rose.
 It’s about how I subjectively perceive, experience, and respond to it.

 It’s not just what I see; it’s what I attribute to it, what it represents in my culture, and what I feel and do as a result.

 By analogy, I wonder if what I regard as ‘good leadership’ in a particular time and context is really the result of a complex combination of personal qualities emerging and interacting in a particular social, political and cultural environment.

-It’s influenced by what I notice (and don’t), I attribute success to (and don’t), what happens when a leader interacts with a particular people’s history, culture, values and expectations.
+It’s influenced by what I notice (and don’t), what I attribute success to (and don’t), and what happens when a leader interacts with a particular people’s history, culture, values, and expectations.